Non-Euclidean Contraction Theory for Robust Nonlinear Stability: Introduction

 Tests for contraction with respect to non-Euclidean non-differentiable norms have not been widely studied.
 Early results on compartmental systems include~\cite[Theorem~2]{HM-SK-YO:78} and~\cite[Appendix~4]{JAJ-CPS:93}.
 The $\ell_1$ integral test is used to study neural networks in~\cite{HQ-JP-ZBX:01} and traffic networks in~\cite{GC-EL-KS:15}.
 Recent work~\cite{SC:19} establishes that the $\ell_1$ and $\ell_\infty$ norms are well suited to study contraction of monotone systems.
 A comprehensive understanding of connections between differential and integral conditions for these norms is desirable.

-Aminzare and Sontag first drew connections between contraction theory and so-called ``semi-inner products" in~\cite{ZA-ES:13}, where they give conditions for contraction in $L^p$ spaces.
+Aminzare and Sontag first drew connections between contraction theory and so-called ``semi-inner products" in~\cite{ZA-EDS:13}, where they give conditions for contraction in $L^p$ spaces.
 Since then, they have explored contraction with respect to arbitrary norms in~\cite{ZA-EDS:14,ZA-EDS:14b}, and~\cite{ZA:15}, where arbitrary norms are used to study synchronization of diffusively coupled systems and contractivity of reaction diffusion PDEs.
 Most notably, in \cite[Proposition 3]{ZA-EDS:14b} necessary and sufficient conditions for contraction are given using Deimling pairings (see~\cite[Chapter~3]{SSD:04} for more details on Deimling pairings).
 This paper builds upon these underappreciated works and underutilized connections.

 \textit{Contributions:} Our first contribution is the definition of \emph{weak pairings} as a generalization of the classic Lumer pairings, as introduced in~\cite{GL:61,JRG:67}.
 We study various properties of weak pairings, including a useful \emph{curve norm derivative formula} applicable to dynamical systems analysis.
-Additionally, we establish a key relationship between weak pairings and matrix measures, generalizing a result by Lumer in~\cite{GL:61}; we refer to this relationship as \emph{Lumer's equality}.
+Additionally, we establish a key relationship between weak pairings and logarithmic norms, generalizing a result by Lumer in~\cite{GL:61}; we refer to this relationship as \emph{Lumer's equality}.
 For $\ell_p$ norms, $p\in\{1,\infty\}$, we present and characterize novel convenient choices for weak pairings: the sign pairing for the $\ell_1$ norm and the max pairing for the $\ell_\infty$ norm.
-We argue that, due to their connection with matrix measures, weak pairings are a broadly-applicable tool for contraction analysis.
+We argue that, due to their connection with logarithmic norms, weak pairings are a broadly-applicable tool for contraction analysis.